 There are many animal welfare organizations that can help out with vet bills, either with low-cost care, loans, or grants.

 - Labrador Lifeline

 - WestieMed (West Highland White Terriers)

 Veterinary care assistance for working/service dogs:

 If you have a credit card, ask for a limit increase or talk with your bank about loan options.
 Many veterinarians accept Care Credit, which is a credit card specifically for health care expenses, including your pet's.
 Care Credit offers multiple payment options that may help you through your pet's crisis.
 You can find out more information about Care Credit and fill out an application on their website.
 Consumers should take care to understand the terms of any credit they accept.

-Try a fundraising platform such as YouCaring enable you to create a personal fundraising page to raise funds for pet medical care.
+Try can also try a fundraising platform such as YouCaring, which enables you to create a personal fundraising page to raise funds for pet medical care.
 They charge a small percentage of funds raised.
 Additionally, selling items on sites like eBay or hosting a yard sale can be effective ways of raising money for pet care.

 It may not help in the current crisis, but you should consider purchasing pet health insurance for future medical needs.
 We recommend PetPlan.